 - 1-acre drip irrigation kit; Kes 125,000

 - 1/2 acre drip irrigation kit; Kes 70,000

 - 1/4 acre drip irrigation kit; Kes 40,000

 - 1/8 acre drip irrigation; Kes 25,000

 Use sparsely spaced drip emitters 30cm apart.
 This cabbage drip irrigation system will water every plant and they will be no irrigation dry shadows.
 Irrigate in the morning hours and avoid late evening irrigation

 Yes.
-A cabbage plant will require up to 1inch or 25 litres per meter square weekly during the early stage, and 2 inches/ 50 litres per meter square at maturity under dry conditions.
+A cabbage plant will require up to 1inch or 25 litres per meter square weekly during the early stage.
+At maturity, this will be 2 inches/ 50 litres per meter square under dry conditions.
 Too much water causes root rot

 Stop watering onions 7 days before harvest.
 This improves the shelf life

-Grekkon Limited’s drip irrigation systems are designed to operate at 10 to 35 PSI
+Grekkon Limited’s drip irrigation systems operate at 10 to 35 PSI

 Yes.
 10 to 12 hours of sunlight for head formation in the tropics